Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Experiments

 \subsection{Main Results}

-Table \ref{table:mainresults} shows the performance comparisons of different methods for the next location prediction.
-Our \textsc{Hgarn} achieves state-of-the-art performance on both datasets' metrics.
+Table \ref{table:mainresults} shows the performance comparison between different methods for next location prediction. \textsc{Hgarn} achieves state-of-the-art performance on both datasets across all metrics.
 Specifically, \textsc{Hgarn} outperforms the best baseline approach by 12-19\% on Recall@$K$ and NDCG@$K$ for NYC and 11-20\% for TKY.
 Its advantages become more significant as $K$ increases, validating the effectiveness of the hierarchical graph modeling and \textsc{MaHec} label for the next location prediction task.
 We also provide model sizes ({\em i.e.}, number of model’s trainable parameters) in Table \ref{table:modelsizes}.
-Since model sizes are dataset-specific, we use the NYC for demonstration.
+Since model sizes are data-specific, we use the NYC dataset for demonstration.